axibase/atsd/changelogs/2016_06/README.md

 ### Issue 3725

-Previously, execution of queries with the `LIMIT` clause involved copying selected rows into a temporary table, even if only a small subset of the rows, restricted with `LIMIT`, was required.
+Previously, execution of queries with the `LIMIT` clause involved copying selected rows into a temporary table, even if only a small subset of the rows, restricted with `LIMIT`, are required.
-Both `ASC` and `DESC` ordered results were optimized by reducing the number of rows copied into a temporary table.
+Both `ASC` and `DESC` ordered results are optimized by reducing the number of rows copied into a temporary table.
 The following queries experienced a 90% speedup in execution time.

 ```sql
 SELECT *